anamarsabi/CityBot/README.md

 # CityBot
-Learn it girl 2nd edition project
+Learn it girl 2nd edition project... not completely finished -.-"